 GODORT-Sponsored American Library Association Emerging Leader

-The 2018 GODORT-sponsored ALA Emerging Leader is Kenya S. Flash, librarian for political science, global affairs, and government information at Yale University.
+The 2019 GODORT-sponsored ALA Emerging Leader is Azalea Janel Ebbay of San Diego, California.
+Azalea is a Librarian II at the San Diego Central Public Library, where she serves as the FDLP Coordinator and Patent and Trademark Resource Center Coordinator.
 The ALA Emerging Leader Program is a leadership development program which enables newer library workers from across the country to participate in problem-solving work groups, network with peers, gain an inside look into ALA structure, and have an opportunity to serve the profession in a leadership capacity.

 W. David Rozkuszka Scholarship

 Ben Chiewphasa and Lauren Hall are the 2019 recipients of the W. David Rozkuszka Scholarship.
 This scholarship provides financial assistance to individuals currently working with government documents in a library and trying to complete the master’s degree in library science.

 Ben is currently pursuing an MLIS degree at University of Illinois at Urbana–Champaign.
 He works at the University of Montana’s Maureen and Mike Mansfield Library as Adjunct Government Information Librarian and Cataloging Specialist for Government Documents and Maps.
 He also serves as the Regional Coordinator for Montana, providing support for selective depositories in the state.
 Ben is pursuing a career that combines data information literacy and research consultations in order to continue “to teach others about the wonderful world of government documents” and hopes to someday “facilitate a government information center/space that not only reflects the richness of federal information, but also government information at the local, state, and international levels.”